 04 of 07

-Marzipan can be made into all sorts of shapes, depending on how artistic you are and how creative you feel.
+Marzipan (a nut paste made with almond paste, sugar, and egg whites) can be colored with edible food dye and formed into all sorts of shapes, depending on how artistic you are and how creative you feel.
 Fruits and flowers are popular at Christmas time in India.Continue to 5 of 7 below.

 05 of 07

 Chocolate and nuts are delicious together.
 Chocolate walnut fudge is traditional in many cultures as well as in India.
-My aunt always made a big batch at Christmas and it always disappeared quickly.
+We always made a big batch at Christmas and it always disappeared quickly.

 06 of 07

 A chewy fudge-like sweet, guava cheese is best made with fresh guavas.
-This Christmas sweet was my paternal Grandma's forté and this is her recipe.
+This Christmas sweet recipe has been passed down from generation to generations in most families.

 07 of 07

-Bebinca is a layered Goan pudding made with coconut milk, ghee, eggs, sugar, and flour.
+Bebinca is a layered Goan pudding made with coconut milk, ghee (clarified butter), eggs, sugar, and flour.
 Traditionally, it has 16 layers but you can make it with fewer.
 Making bebinca requires patience as you have to cook each layer before adding the next, but the end result is well worth the effort.